-Note: USB_VBUS input power is used internally to detect the USB port and start the enumeration process.
+USB_VBUS input power is internally used to detect the USB port and start the enumeration process.

 It is a power supply pin with a maximum consumption of 5 mA.
 Do not use pull up or a voltage divider for sourcing this supply

-Note: Even if USB communication is not used, it is still highly recommended to place an optional USB connector on the application board.

-At least USB signal test points are required as USB physical communication is needed in the case of SW update.
+Even if USB communication is not used, it is still highly recommended to place an optional USB connector on the application board.
+At least test points of the USB signals are required since the USB physical communication is needed in the case of SW update.